mgechev/blog.mgechev.com/content/post/2013-08-30-vnc-javascript-nodejs.md

 }
 {{< / highlight >}}

-When the RFB connection is established we send &#8220;init&#8221; event to the client (our browser) with the size of the screen.
-For simplicity we won&#8217;t scale the screen in the browser.
+When the RFB connection is established we send “init” event to the client (our browser) with the size of the screen.
+For simplicity we won’t scale the screen in the browser.
-After sending the &#8220;init&#8221; event to the browser we add the client to our connected clients and subscribe to the event &#8220;rect&#8221;.
-The &#8220;rect&#8221; event will trigger when there is a screen update.
+After sending the “init” event to the browser we add the client to our connected clients and subscribe to the event “rect”.
+The “rect” event will trigger when there is a screen update.
 For extra simplicity we will use raw encoding.

-The last method from our Node.js proxy we will look at is the &#8220;handleFrame&#8221; method.
+The last method from our Node.js proxy we will look at is the “handleFrame” method.

 {{< highlight javascript >}}function handleFrame(socket, rect, r) {
   var rgb = new Buffer(rect.width * rect.height * 3, 'binary'),